felixlangschied/ncortho/README.md

 a reference miRNA is created.
 For training the model, orthologs of the reference sequence are first identified in a set of taxa that are more closely related to the reference species.
-In contrast to fDOG, ncOrtho does not train hidden Markov Models but covariance models (CMs) (Eddy & Durbin, 1994) which also model conservation of miRNA secondary structure.
+In contrast to fDOG, ncOrtho does not train hidden Markov Models but covariance models (CMs) (Eddy & Durbin, 1994) which also model conservation of the miRNA's secondary structure.

 ![workflow](https://github.com/felixlangschied/ncortho/blob/master/ncOrtho/docs/ncortho_white.png)